sagpatil/AshaDemo/README.md

 ## About Asha

-Asha for Education is a is a volunteer run 501(c) non-profit with 66 chapters around the world whose mission is to catalyze socio-economic change in India through the education of underprivileged children.
-Till date, Asha has supported more than 400 different  projects  spanning 24 states in India.
-In terms of project funding, almost $25,000,000 has been disbursed to these projects since Asha's inception.
+Asha for Education is a volunteer run 501(c) non-profit with 66 chapters around the world whose mission is to catalyze socio-economic change in India through the education of underprivileged children.
+To date, Asha has supported more than 400 different projects spanning 24 states in India.
+In terms of project funding, almost $25 millon has been disbursed to these projects since Asha's inception.

-Asha raises funds for its projects in a number of ways: individual donations, corporate donations, sale of merchandise (T-shirts, calendars, mugs, greeting cards, etc.), fundraiser events like Holi, Indian classical music and dance concerts, popular music concerts and many others.
+Asha raises funds for its projects in a number of ways: individual donations, corporate donations, merchandise sales, and fundraiser events like Holi, traditional Indian music and dance concerts, and more.

-## About App
+## About the App

-App at its **core** has beautiful and interactive scrollable feed containing information on featured projects as curated by Asha and upcoming fundraiser events nearby user location.
-User is presented with newly created event page, on scrolling down more events and featured projects are presented to the user.
-Same scroll view when scrolled up reveals donation and admin screens.
+At its **core** the Asha app is a beautiful and interactive scrollable feed containing information on featured projects and upcoming local fundraising events curated by Asha.
+The user is first presented with an upcoming event event page.
+As the user scrolls down, more events and projects are presented to the user.
+From the main screen, the user can scroll up to reveal the general donation and admin screens.
-Hence, user can access all the screens by simply scrolling down and scrolling up.

-### Main feature/functionality of App is as follows:
+### Main features:

-1. Intro splash video on launch of the app, it can be skipped by tapping on the screen
+1. When the app first launches the user sees an intro video, it can be skipped by tapping on the screen

+1. The user is then presented with a list of projects and events

+  1. Projects
-2. Project screen displays short description and purpose of project
+    1. Each project includes a photo or video with a short description and purpose of project
-  2. Project view can be expanded to read complete scrollable description
+    1. If the user is interested in a project they can expand the description to continue reading and get more details
-  2. Project donation screen can be accessed by tapping 'donate' icon
+    1. The user can make a donation to a specific project by tapping the 'donate' icon

-3. Events pages show information related to event like distance from current location, short description and date-time.
-  3. Event view can be expanded as well to reveal more information like address and complete description
+    2. 1.
+Users can tap on the 'share' icon to post project details on facebook, twitter, email, etc.

+  1. Events
+    1. Each event page includes a photo or video, a short description of the event, the date and time of the event, and the distance from current location
+    1. If the user is interested in an event they can expand the description to continue reading and get more details
-  3. User can tap on date and add an event to phone calendar.
+    1. User can tap on the date to add the event to their calendar
-  3. App is integrated with Apple and Google maps to display exact event location on a map
-  3. RSVP page for the given event can be launched on tapping RSVP button

-4. Integrated PayPal SDK in app to process payment by
-   4. Scanning credit card,
-   4. Entering card information and
-   4. logging in with PayPal account
+    1. User can tap on the event address to get directions with either Apple Maps or Google Maps
+    1. Each event includes a link to the event website where the user can RSVP or purchase tickets
+    1. Users can tap on the 'share' icon to post event details on facebook, twitter, email, etc.

-5. General donation can be made to Asha via Genral Donate screen
+1. General donation can be made to Asha via Genral Donate screen

-6. Admin login screen to enable chapter administrator/vounteers to login as admin
-   6. Admin can author and post new project and new event
+   1. User can point the iPhone camera at their credit card to automatically input card number
+   1. User can manually enter their credit card information, or
+   1. User can sign in with their PayPal account

+1. Admin sign in screen for chapter administrators and vounteers
+   1. Once signed in, an administrator can create new projects and events or edit existing ones
-   6. Photos can be added to an event via camera and phone photo gallery
+   1. Photos can be added to an event via camera or iPhone photo gallery

-7. Share information above projects from app via facebook, twitter, email, etc.

-8. Share information about upcoming events like date and RSVP link from app via facebook, twitter, email, etc.

 ## Walkthroughs